Below are some common questions that apply to Masonic membership in the State of Maine.

 a petition of a candidate for the degrees until he has resided in this state one

-year, nor (excepting seafaring men absent only on a voyage to sea) unless he has
+year, or (excepting seafaring men absent only on a voyage to sea) unless he has

-had his domicile within the jurisdiction of the lodge during the last preceding
+had his domicile within Maine during the last preceding

 (2) Can minorities be Masons?